willemverbuyst/framer-motion-playground/README.md

 ## What is this?

-A simple Nextjs app to try out some Github Actions.
+A simple Next.js app to try out some GitHub Actions.